 The credit union offers a standard, unsecured personal loan to service members and veterans with APRs ranging from 8.19% to 18.00%, depending on borrowers’ credit histories and the length of the loan.
 Members can take out unsecured personal loans with terms of up to 60 months.

 There are some limits, though: Navy Federal Credit Union will only approve a maximum loan term of 60 months and a maximum loan amount of $50,000 for most of the unsecured personal loans it originates.

 You can take out a longer-term unsecured personal loan if you want to use the funds to pay for a home-improvement project.
-Navy Federal Credit Union will approve you for a loan with a term of 61 to 84 months if you borrow at least $25,000 and a term of 84 to 180 months if you borrow at least $30,000.
+Navy Federal Credit Union may approve you for a loan with a term of up to 60 months.

 Navy Federal Credit Union also offers a Shares Secured Loan.
 In this case, the collateral is your savings account at Navy Federal Credit Union.
 If you take out a shares secured loan for $5,000, Navy Federal Credit Union will hold this amount of money in your account.
 You’ll be able to access these funds as you pay off your loan.
 If you fail to make your payments, Navy Federal Credit Union can repay itself by taking these funds.

 The rate on these loans varies according to their length.
 For shares secured loans with terms up to 60 months, the interest rate is equal to whatever rate you are earning on your Navy Federal Credit Union share account plus 2%.
 For terms of 61 to 180 months, the interest rate is equal to the rate you are earning on your Navy Federal Credit Union share account plus 3%.
 You must borrow at least $25,000 for 61- to 84-month terms and $30,000 for terms of 85 to 180 months.